PeqNP/ays-agent/docs/api.md

 ## `--parent`

-The parent node path this agent will relate to.
+The parent node path this agent will communicate with.

 ## `--monitor-name` (optional)